 What you drink matters

 You can fill your water supplies in many ways.
-However, you should always be aware of that the choice of beverage you drink can greatly impact your digestion (coffee for example can cause heartburn) and supply of other nutrients.
+However, you should always be aware of that the choice of beverage you drink can greatly impact your digestion (coffee for example can cause heartburn) and supply of macro and micro nutrients.
 It does make a big difference whether you drink water, tea, juice or wine.
 If your aim is to lose weight, you should avoid high caloric drinks like alcohol, soda or juices.
 If you want to work on your vitamins, a smoothie might be a good support for that goal.

 The first real group of your nutrients are the macro nutrients.
 Unlike micro nutrients your body needs high amounts of the substances categorized in this group.